apache/dolphinscheduler/docs/docs/en/architecture/design.md

   - **WorkflowExecuteRunnable** is mainly responsible for DAG task segmentation, task submission monitoring, and logical processing of different event types;

-  - **TaskExecuteRunnable** is mainly responsible for the processing and persistence of tasks, and generates task events and submits them to the event queue of the process instance;
+  - **TaskExecuteRunnable** is mainly responsible for the processing and persistence of tasks, and generates task events and submits them to the event queue of the workflow instance;

-  - **EventExecuteService** is mainly responsible for the polling of the event queue of the process instances;
+  - **EventExecuteService** is mainly responsible for the polling of the event queue of the workflow instances;

-  - **StateWheelExecuteThread** is mainly responsible for process instance and task timeout, task retry, task-dependent polling, and generates the corresponding process instance or task event and submits it to the event queue of the process instance;
+  - **StateWheelExecuteThread** is mainly responsible for workflow instance and task timeout, task retry, task-dependent polling, and generates the corresponding workflow instance or task event and submits it to the event queue of the workflow instance;

   - **FailoverExecuteThread** is mainly responsible for the logic of Master fault tolerance and Worker fault tolerance;